Oregon Ballet Theatre seeks a

 WHO WE ARE

-OBT has grown from being a respected regional company to one of national significance.
+OBT has grown from being a respected regional company to one of national significance as evidenced by the invitation to perform at the Kennedy Center in 2008, the “Ballet Across America” series in 2013, and Wolf Trap in 2014.
+Under the leadership of Artistic Director Kevin Irving, OBT has continued to make its mark nationally.
 While maintaining a strong classical foundation, the company has broadened its contemporary repertory, and produced thematic programs touching on issues such as race, the environment, and gender roles.
 OBT has developed a reputation for breaking the boundaries of what people expect from a night at the ballet.

 The OBT School is recognized as one of the premiere ballet schools in the country.
-OBT’s work in dance education includes a far-reaching community engagement program, connecting with students and adults throughout the Portland metropolitan region and Oregon.
+OBT’s work in dance education includes a far reaching community engagement program connecting with students and adults throughout Portland and Oregon.

 OBT is supported by an actively engaged Board of Trustees, 200 staff, and an annual budget approaching $9 million.
-For more information, recent news, and a full job description, visit obt.org.
+For more information, recent news, and a full job description, visit our website: www.obt.org

-Submit a cover letter, and resume or CV, and one writing sample to email@example.com.
-Applications will be reviewed as they are received, and the position will remain open until filled.
-A full job description can be obtained HERE.
+Submit a cover letter, resume or CV to email@example.com.
+Please include your basic teaching philosophy and style, and what skills and strengths you hope to bring to E/CE.
+Applications will be reviewed as they are received, and the position will remain open until filled..
+Please review and download full description of position.